palantir/gradle-docker/readme.md

 - `clean` (optional) a boolean argument which adds `--rm` to the `docker run` command to ensure that containers are cleaned up after running; defaults to `false`
 - `command` the command to run.
-- `link` (optional) the name of linked container.
-This option adds `--link` to the `docker run` command to enable use of other container.
-Only one container can be linked in current version of plugin
+- `links` (optional) optional map of containers to be linked to this container.
+   The key is other container name, the value is host name related to it in this container.
 - `hosts` optional map of host names resolved to IP addresses.
 The key is host name, the value is host IP address.
 This options adds `--add-host` option to the `docker run` command for each entry in this map.